Parks Project Plans and Studies

 Parks Replacement Bond funds are for urgent repairs and other capital costs, not park operations.
 The measure authorized up to $68 million in general obligation bonds to make repairs and improvements and prevent more closures like we’ve seen at Couch playground and the Maple Trail in Forest Park.

-Levels of Service for Developed Parks and Natural Areas
+Levels of Service for Developed Parks, Natural Areas, and Community Centers

-The Level of Service (LOS) project is developing a tool that recommends what experiences and facilities should be provided in developed parks and natural areas, and how those assets and facilities will be equitably distributed across the City.
+The Level of Service (LOS) project developed a tool that recommends what experiences and facilities should be provided in developed parks, natural areas, and community centers, and how those assets and facilities will be equitably distributed across the City.

-The current PP&R level of service goals were established in the Parks 2020 Vision plan:
+The previous PP&R level of service goals were established in the Parks 2020 Vision plan:

 • A developed park or natural area within a ½-mile (10-15-minute walk) of every resident; and